bunkenburg/Complex-Calculator/doc/Complex.md

 * class cat.inspiracio.complex.imp.CartesianComplex(re: Double, im: Double)
     - always finite
     - make lazy in re, im, mod, arg
-* object cat.inspiracio.complex.Complex.Infinity
+* object cat.inspiracio.complex.imp.Infinity
     - because ∞ often is a special case
     - is the only infinite value

 ## todo

-* are Complex, Real, Infinity, etc in the right place?
+* remove methods sin and similar: syntax not natural
 * for re im modulus arguments: make them lazy.
 Calculate at most once.
-* remove methods sin and similar: syntax not natural
+* get rid of finite
+* get rid of isZero
+x are Complex, Real, Infinity, etc in the right place?